gsethan17/CAPNet_ABAW2021/README.md

 # CAPNet & FER-Tuned
 CAPNet is a causal affect prediction network, which is the deep learning model to predict affect state with a sequence of past facial images.
 FER-Tuned is a facial expression recognition model, which is deep learning model to recognize affect state with a single current facial image.
-Please refer to the paper as following for the details.
+Please refer to the paper as follows for the details.
 [Causal affect prediction model using a facial image sequence](https://arxiv.org/abs/2107.03886)

 # The Affective Behavior Analysis in-the-wild 2021
 We participated in the 2nd Affective Behavior Analysis in-the-wild (ABAW2) Competition with the above two models.
 [ABAW2](https://ibug.doc.ic.ac.uk/resources/iccv-2021-2nd-abaw/)

-We provide a demo test to yield the results submitted to ABAW2 as following.
+We provide a demo test to yield the results submitted to ABAW2 as follows.

 ## Pre-trained weights Download
 Please download the pre-trained weights for CAPNet & FER-Tuned.